Mayank1036/Apna_college_Demo/README.md

 # Apna_college_Demo
-just for learning purpose
+just for learning purpose .
-learning git and github for future hackathon its IIITM GWL HACKATRON on 1oth t0 12th oct so preparing for that and also for a project as well
+learning git and github for future hackathon its IIITM GWL HACKATRON on 10th to 12th oct so preparing for that and also for a project as well.

-AUTHOr - Mayank badmoss
+AUTHOR - Mayank badmoss